 It's been called "the great white shark" of social engineering.
 But when your organization is targeted with a Business Email Compromise attack, it's more like being stalked by a pack of hungry velociraptors with a gift for disguise.
-Your predator works in concert with others--patient, observant, cunning, and murderously effective.
+Your predator works in concert with others--patient, observant, cunning, and chillingly effective.

 A long game of deception